 - a) Severances shall only be granted if a plan of subdivision is not necessary for the proper and orderly development of the land.
 Plans of subdivision will not be required where three or fewer new lots are proposed to be created, or where circumstances exist where a plan of subdivision is not considered by the Municipality to be necessary.
 Where more than three new lots are proposed to be created, the Municipality may exercise flexibility in determining whether a plan of subdivision process is required for the orderly development of the land.
-Notwithstanding the above, in all cases where the creation or extension of municipal streets and/or services is proposed, a plan of subdivision process will be required. - b) Where individual wells and septic systems are proposed, lot areas must be of a size and configuration to accommodate an appropriate septic system, sewage envelope and contingency area.
+Notwithstanding the above, in all cases where the creation or extension of municipal streets and/or services, or private communal services, is proposed, a plan of subdivision\and/or condominium process will be required. - b) Where individual wells and septic systems are proposed, lot areas must be of a size and configuration to accommodate a conventional n appropriate septic system, sewage envelope and contingency area.
 For a conventional septic system a storage envelope consists of the area occupied by the tile bed and mantle.
 The size of the storage envelope will vary depending on the projected water use of the anticipated use and the soils and slope of the subject site.
 The contingency area will be equal in size to the tile bed and sewage mantel. - c) All lots must front on and have access to an existing public road maintained on a year round basis and at a reasonable standard of construction.
-Direct access to and from County or Provincial roads will be limited in accordance with the policies and regulations established by the agencies having jurisdiction over these roads. - d) An adequate and potable water supply must be available for any proposed lots created by consent.
-An exception to this policy may be made if it can be shown that the purpose for which the lot(s) in question is to be used does not require a water supply. - e) All lots created by severance must be suitable or capable of being made suitable to support a sewage disposal system.
+Direct access to and from County or Provincial roads will be limited in accordance with the policies and regulations established by the agencies having jurisdiction over these roads.

+- d) "Flag-shaped" lots with narrow road frontage that provides access to a larger backlot area behind an abutting lot will not be permitted within Settlement Areas and will be discouraged outside of settlement areas. - c) Residence surplus to a farming operation. - d)e) An adequate and potable water supply must be available for any proposed lots created by consent.
+An exception to this policy may be made if it can be shown that the purpose for which the lot(s) in question is to be used does not require a water supply. - e)f) All lots created by severance must be suitable or capable of being made suitable to support a sewage disposal system. - f)g) Severances may be permitted for the purposes of making a lot boundary correction provided that such corrections are minor in nature.